 How can I get a sound and adequate sleep?

 A science fiction author, Jim Butcher says, “Sleep is God.
 Go, worship”.
 So, the first step of worship is honouring the light-dark cycle.
 Make sleep a priority.
 Understand the good sleep habits and follow them with discipline.
 Poor sleep habits include an irregular sleep schedule, stimulating activities before bed, an uncomfortable sleep environment.
 So, stick to a sleep schedule, even on weekends.
 Practice relaxing bedtime rituals like listening to calming audios, deep breathing and meditation.
 Exercise daily.
 Plenty of research has proved that exercise improves sleep.
 People who regularly exercise slept better, feel less depressed and have more energy all day.
 Avoid late and heavy dinner.
 Avoid consumption of stimulants like alcohol and caffeine.
 Turn off all gadgets at least an hour before bed.
 Evaluate your bedroom to ensure ideal temperature, sound and light.
-Sleep on a comfortable mattress and pillows.
+Sleep on a comfortable mattress and pillows; get some from Eva home.

 Do sleep medications help and do I need them?

 Even after following good sleep habits, if you fail to get a quality sleep, you may better approach your family physician.
-Your doctor will guide you through the next steps, which may involve an assessment and further testing, or a referral to a sleep specialist or a psychiatrist.
+Your doctor will guide you through the next steps, which may involve an assessment or a referral to a sleep specialist or a psychiatrist.
 There are psychological and behavioral techniques that can be helpful for treating your sleep disorders.
 The specialist will decide whether you need sleep aids and if yes- may prescribe medications such as antidepressants, tranquilizers, sedatives or hypnotics.
 However, these drugs are not free from side effects.
 Common undesired effects include burning or tingling in the hands, arms, feet, or legs, changes in appetite, constipation or diarrhea, dizziness, daytime drowsiness, dry mouth or throat, headaches, heartburn lack of attention or memory, unusual dreams and fatigue.
 And most importantly, the sleeping pills can be addictive, may cause dependency, or may require dose escalations, and will trouble while withdrawal or stopping the medicine.

 What is the best alternative?